 If you’re in the Social Sciences you may already have some idea of the ‘outputs’ from your project.
 These could be educational workshops, policy guidance, etc.

 If you’re in Science, Medicine or Engineering you’ll hope to provide economic benefits to industry or to healthcare.

 Arts and Humanities PhDs can have impact too.
-Think about the ways in which you could take part in public engagement (teaching people about local history or archival resources they might not be aware of) and ways you could partner with local schools, or even media companies producing documentary work.
+Think about the ways in which you could take part in public engagement, such as teaching people about local history or archival resources.
+You could partner with local schools, or even media companies producing documentary work.

 - I’m keen to share my passion for this subject with a wider audience.
-I’m hoping to maintain a public-facing blog documenting my research and would also be keen to approach local schools and museums to discuss educational events.
+I’m hoping to maintain a public-facing blog documenting my research.
+I would also be keen to approach local schools and museums to discuss educational events.